attilaolah/ao.social/README.rst

 The ``ao.social`` middleware will put the user object in the WSGI enviromnent.
-You chould supply the user class when instantiating the middleware, and the user class should be available to the middleware at that time.
+You should supply the user class when instantiating the middleware, and the user class should be available to the middleware at that time.
 The base user class is available as ``ao.social.UserBase``, but you should subclass it with the *ORM* model of your choice to make it persistent.
 A basic interface is